-"Today is Simchas Torah!" the Previous Rebbe exclaimed in 5703180.
-"On Simchas Torah, Heaven removes the power of ayin hara (evil eye).
+Torah, Heaven removes the power of ayin hara (evil eye).
 Throughout the year, the kelipah and sitra achra are able, G-d forbid, to provoke an ayin hara, but on Simchas Torah, Hashem's blessing to the Jewish people shines forth openly.
 Therefore, a father and his sons may receive an aliyah to the Torah together.
-And with the Simchas Torah dancing, we can elicit a vast amount abundant influence for all Jews and especially for those who are occupied with Torah and Divine service."
+And with the Simchas Torah dancing, we can elicit a vast amount-abundant influence for all Jews and especially for those who are occupied with Torah and Divine service."